Logan Owen hopes to become road captain for EF Education First

 “I’m looking forward to helping Nielsen win some races next year.
 He does the winning, I do the helping,” he said.

-EF Education First’s prospects for 2020 are bright with its host of new signings.
+EF Pro Cycling’s prospects for 2020 are bright with its host of new signings.
 Whether we see Owen’s face in the podium spotlight or those of his teammates this year, you can be sure the Bremerton boy will have had a hand in it.